taneron/GlobaLeaks/documentation/getting-started/design-principles.rst

 - `Security, and privacy and anonymity <security-privacy-anonymity_>`_
 - `Accessibility, internationalization and inclusivity <accessibility-internationalization-inclusivity_>`_
 - `Flexibility and scalability, interoperability <flexibility-scalability-interoperability_>`_
-- `Open-Source, sustainability and digital sovereignty <opensource-sustainability-digitalsereignty_>`_
+- `Open-Source, sustainability and digital sovereignty <opensource-sustainability-digitalsovereignty_>`_

 .. _security-privacy-anonymity: